MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configuring-Alternate-Login-ID.md

 In the above-mentioned scenarios, alternate ID with AD FS enables users to sign-in to Azure AD without modifying your on-premises UPNs.

 ## End-User Experience with Alternate Login ID
-The end-user experience will vary depending on the authetication method used with alternate login id.
+The end-user experience will vary depending on the authentication method used with alternate login id.
 Currently there three different ways in which using alternate login id can be achieved.
 They are:

 - **Regular Authentication (Legacy)**- uses the basic authentication protocol.
 - **Modern Authentication** - brings Active Directory Authentication Library (ADAL)-based sign-in to applications.
 This enables sign-in features such as Multi-Factor Authentication (MFA), SAML-based third-party Identity Providers with Office client applications, smart card and certificate-based authentication.